webmas52/depom/dating-theme/README.md

 - Responsive design for mobile and desktop
 - Minimal layout using standard WordPress loops
 - Easy to extend with your own styles and templates
+- Posts on the home page appear in a profile grid layout